Skip to main content

 Each OAuth provider requires a specific set of scopes that are necessary for proper authentication with Clerk.
 These essential scopes are pre-configured and automatically included by Clerk.
 They typically include permissions for basic profile information and email access, which are fundamental for user authentication and account creation.

-In addition to the core scopes, you can specify additional scopes supported by the provider.
+In addition to the essential scopes, you can specify additional scopes supported by the provider.
 These scopes can be used to access additional user data from the provider.

-To add additional OAuth scopes, when you are enabling a new social connection, enable Use custom credentials.
+To add additional OAuth scopes, when you enable a new social connection, enable Use custom credentials.
 The Scopes field will appear.

 Request additional OAuth scopes after sign-up